 Personal Care Aides assist the elderly, convalescents, or persons with disabilities with daily living activities at the person’s home or in a care facility.
 Duties performed at a place of residence may include keeping house (making beds, doing laundry, washing dishes) and preparing meals.
 May provide assistance at non-residential care facilities.
 May advise families, the elderly, convalescents, and persons with disabilities regarding such things as nutrition, cleanliness, and household activities.

-Personal Care Aides with little to no experience tend to make between $16910 and $18580 while the more experienced ones make over $23960 per year.
+Personal Care Aides with little to no experience tend to make between $18740 and $21810 while the more experienced ones can earn over $27490 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Personal Care Aide is to move to a higher paying state like AK.
-Right now, the highest paying states for Personal Care Aides are AK, ND, NJ, MA and CT.
+One of the easiest ways to increase your salary as a Personal Care Aide is to move to a higher paying state like AK.
+Right now, the highest paying states for Personal Care Aides are AK, ND, VT, DC and NJ.

-3 other factors that can increase your salary as A Personal Care Aide is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Personal Care Aide is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Personal Care Aides what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Personal Care Aides what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons